JingboHH/Unicycler/README.md

 <p align="center"><img src="misc/logo.png" alt="Unicycler" width="600"></p>

 Unicycler is an assembly pipeline for bacterial genomes.
 It can assemble [Illumina](http://www.illumina.com/)-only read sets where it functions as a [SPAdes](http://cab.spbu.ru/software/spades/)-optimiser.
 It can also assembly long-read-only sets ([PacBio](http://www.pacb.com/) or [Nanopore](https://nanoporetech.com/)) where it runs a [miniasm](https://github.com/lh3/miniasm)+[Racon](https://github.com/lbcb-sci/racon) pipeline.
-For the best possible assemblies, give it both Illumina reads _and_ long reads, and it will conduct a short-read-first hybrid assembly.
+For the best possible assemblies, give it both Illumina reads _and_ long reads, and it will conduct a short-read-first hybrid assembl.

 Read more about Unicycler here:
 > [__Wick RR, Judd LM, Gorrie CL, Holt KE.__ Unicycler: resolving bacterial genome assemblies from short and long sequencing reads. _PLoS Comput Biol_ 2017.](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005595)